ArbitrumFoundation/docs/docs/token-circulating-supply.md

 [^1] The amount unlocked by the Arbitrum Foundation is based on the 700 million tokens in the vesting contract, plus the 50 million tokens that were initially distributed.

 [^2] The team and investor tokens unlocked are calculated as the number seconds in a year divided by 12 from March 16 2024.

+[^3] The Arbitrum DAO treasury is calculated as of March 7 2024 and can be viewed in https://arbiscan.io/token/0x912ce59144191c1204e64559fe8253a0e49e6548?a=0xF3FC178157fb3c87548bAA86F9d24BA38E649B58.
+The DAO treasury's circulating supply is based on tokens deployed by the DAO delegates in governance proposals.